This article originally appeared in the January 2007 issue of Banjo Newsletter, and is also available as an easy-to-print PDF.

 I’m proud to start a regular column here in the hallowed pages of Banjo Newsletter!
 I look forward to answering your questions on anything I can help you with.

 To “get rolling”, I’d like to share with you the method I have used for years to iron out problems in my playing, in the shortest possible time.

-Taking a short segment of a musical piece and playing it repeatedly in rhythm without stopping is an extremely useful practice technique for tackling many different kinds of challenges, such as:
+The “loop” I refer to means taking a short segment of a piece and playing it repeatedly in rhythm without stopping.
+Using this method will help you tackle many different kinds of challenges, such as:

 Isolating and repeating a musical section that needs work has some important advantages compared with practicing an entire piece: First, it lets you work on one thing at a time, forcing you to concentrate on just that one thing without distraction.
 Second, hearing a short section repeatedly makes it easier to focus on the details within it that are actually responsible for the whole passage sounding faulty.
 When such spots are located, it’s often possible to create a shorter repeating loop featuring just a single problem spot.
 Isolating each smallest possible problem, one by one, is an excellent way to clear up the whole.

 First step is to listen to a piece and look for problems.
 A recording device can help here by giving you a chance to hear yourself while you’re not being distracted by all the effort that goes into the playing itself.
 As you listen to your playing, listen carefully for the first tip-off that this music is not being made by a top pro player.
 (This may seem like a hard standard to hold yourself to, but it will help you focus on whatever it is about your playing that is anything less than top notch.)
 Very possibly, you will hear a problem in the first line of the song: an unevenness, an unclarity, a scratchiness, etc. That is where to start.

 2. Create a loop